 Beginning Summer 2011, USDA-APHIS and others, including the USDA-Forest Service, partnered with the College of Agricultural, Environmental, and Natural Sciences (now College of Agriculture, Environment and Nutrition Sciences – CAENS) to launch AgDiscovery at Tuskegee University.
 Similar to the AgriTREK Summer Institute, AgDiscovery is an outreach program to help students learn about careers in animal science, veterinary medicine, agribusiness and plant pathology.
 This 2-3 week program allows participants to live on a college campus and learn about Agricultural science from university professors, practicing veterinarians and professionals working for the U.S. Government.
 Students chosen to participate in AgDiscovery will gain experience through hands-on labs, workshops, field trips and other group and team building activities.
 You can learn more about AgDiscovery program HERE.

+Summer 2018 applications are now available ONLINE.
+Applicants are encouraged to complete the online application.
+Please note that supplemental documents may be faxed, emailed or mailed.
 Individuals can access the applications for AgriTREK/SciTREK and AgDiscovery below.
-ALL applications (must be complete and signed) and supplemental documents should be received by the deadline.
-Selectees will be notified on or before April 30 if selected.
-The programs will be held June 4 - June 17, 2017.
+All applications (must be COMPLETE) and supplemental documents should be received by the deadline.
+Selectees will be notified on or before April 30th if selected. .
+The Program will be held June 16-30, 2018..

 The AgriTREK Summer Institute and AgDiscovery Summer Program are looking for counselors for this Summer's program!!!
 Counselors for these programs include current college students or recent college graduates.
 Counselors work with the programs’ staff to facilitate activities throughout the duration of the program period.
 The chosen individuals should have a strong history of leadership skills.
 Counselors are available 24/7 through the program and must complete a one-day counselor training session prior to the start of the program.

-Interested individuals should submit the Summer Institute Counselor Application and Reference Forms with supplemental documents by April 1 annually to AgriTREK/SciTREK Summer Institute and AgDiscovery Program, ATTN: Marilyn Hooks, 103 Mary Starke Harper Hall, Tuskegee University, Tuskegee, AL 36088.
+Interested individuals should submit the Summer Institute Counselor Application and Reference Forms with supplemental documents by April 1 annually to AgriTREK/SciTREK Summer Institute and AgDiscovery Program, ATTN: Tiffani Williams,103 Mary Starke Harper Hall, Tuskegee University, Tuskegee, AL 36088.

 To be considered, please fill out and submit: